Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 ```

-, we will proceed to do *Fuzzing*, which consists of making requests to the server of several routes extracted from a dictionary with the objective of obtaining routes that exist.
+We will proceed to do *Fuzzing*, which consists of making requests to the server of several routes extracted from a dictionary with the objective of obtaining routes that exist.
 For this we will use *Wfuzz* although another powerful tool is *Ffuf* or gobuster.

 - With wfuzz would be: